Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Evaluation Metrics

-Random forests for survival data can be evaluated using Harrell's C-statistic (also called ``C-index''), a non-parametric measure of concordance \citep{HarrellsCStat}.
+Both the m-XMT models and \texttt{RFRE.PO} may be evaluated using Harrell's C-statistic (also called C-index or the index of concordance), a non-parametric measure of concordance \citep{HarrellsCStat}.
 Briefly, the C-statistic compares the predicted risk scores or fit values for any two observations with the actual time-to-event for those two observations.
-The proportion of observations that are correctly ordered is reported as the C-index.
-Any model which perfectly orders patients based on some risk score has a C-index of 1, while a model with no predictive power has C-index equal to 0.50.

-In the next section we review pseudo-observation methodology that can convert the censored longitudinal data developed in Section \ref{s:model} into a version that can be used with the above algorithm.
+The proportion of observations that are correctly ordered is reported as the C-statistic.
+Event pairs where censoring obscures the correct ordering of events within the pair are not included in the C-statistic calculation.
+Any model that perfectly orders patients based on some risk score has a C-statistic of 1, while a model with no predictive power has C-statistic equal to 0.50.
+C-statistics for events in the censored longitudinal data structure given in Section \ref{s:model} can be reported across all events or within $\tau$-duration follow-up windows starting at $t$.
+In addition to C-statistics, overall and time-dependent mean squared error (MSE) estimates are used to assess model calibration as described in Supplemental Materials Section \ref{s:supplementMSE}.